Gerhard E. Dekker

 Sign up for our Newsletter to learn about upcoming events and get all the latest GEDREC news:

-We'd love to hear from you!
-Whether you'd like to participate in our programming, have any questions, or would like to explore volunteer opportunities and share your ideas and skills, we're all ears!
+Whether you'd like to participate in our programming, have any questions, or would like to explore volunteer opportunities and share your ideas and skills, we would love to hear from you.

 *